premAI-io/.github/profile/README.md

 # Welcome to Prem

 We envision a future where everyone can access and own powerful, private, and personalized AI models, unlocking AI's full potential for the benefit of all.

 ### 🛠️ Get started with Prem:

-- SignUp to our Dev Platform [here](https://app.premai.io): bring Generative AI into your business with proprietary models and confidence.
-Everything you need to get AI into Production from Evaluation, Monitoring, Fine-tuning, and Deployment.
+- SignUp to our Dev Platform [here](https://app.premai.io): effortlessly Integrate Generative AI into Your Applications with Full Ownership and Confidence.

 ### Grant Program